Bill 11 All Terrain Vehicle On Roads

 - one yellow reflector on each side of atv front

 - one red reflector on each side of atv rear

 - one or two red reflectors at back rear

 ATV's may be ridden "two up" on designated trails and private lands, on Highways they must be factory manufactured to comply with the revised regulations, ATV's with an aftermarket 2nd seat are not considered a 2up and are not legal on any highway, they are permitted on our trails.
 They must be operated with extreme caution as this modification alters to design of the machine and serious injuries came occur.

 All HATVA members must be 12 years of age or older to qualify for membership.
 It is recognized that the Off Road Act allows participation of children under 12 while being supervised by an adult parent or guardian however riders under 12 cannot become members according to HATVA bylaws.
 HATVA never condones riders or passengers on open roadways (highways) that do not conform with regulation HTA #316 pertaining to highway use including the requirements of drivers license, atv insurance, atv plating etc.

 Declaration on Non Members On Trails

-HATVA requires that all trail users on lands that carry and land use contract to have in place a Membership sticker or Temp Pass on their atv.
+HATVA requires that all trail users on HATVA trails on private lands have in place a Membership sticker or Temp Pass on their atv.
 All other atv's without membership pass are considered trespassers unless they are on the land at the invitation or request of the landowner.
 In cases of public land such as Ontario Crown lands it is recognized that non members may also have use of the trails as per the current "right of passage" laws and be open under the public policies of the MNR.